The International Commission on Nobility and Royalty

 The Claim of Sovereignty of the Self-Styled Abbey-Principality of San Luigi

 This article is reluctantly offered.
 It is not our practice, or policy, to publish exposés of false claims.
 We would not make this article public if this group did not set up a derogatory web page focused on us.
-We sent this article privately to our members several years ago; and, as a duty for which we were commission, we sent it to an involved royal house.
-It was never made public or published publically.
-However, as they have published two uncomplimentary articles on us and about this article without quoting it, therefore, to to give a fair and balance report, we thought it best to react in this manner.
+We sent this article privately to our members several years ago; and, as a duty for which we were commission.
+That is we sent it to a royal house that we legally obligated to.
+It was never made public or published openly.
+However, as they have published two or three uncomplimentary articles on us to give a fair and balance report, we thought it best to react in this manner.

 Short Research Report on the Abbey-

 The major problem, with this erroneous claim, is that it is in direct violation of international law, because it was on someone else’s lawful sovereign territory.
 This, in and of itself, makes their claim illegal and therefore false.

 The idea of holding sovereignty within another nation’s territory is irrational and contrary to the laws that govern sovereignty.
 This is illustrated in the following scenario.
 That is: